banner

 A variety of noise reduction processing was used This processing was a double-ended system where the record processor boosted certain frequencies and portions of the dynamic range while the playback processor provided a complementary reduction of the signal.
 These systems are generally referred to as companders for compressor-expander.
 Two different manufacturers of companders achieved high market penetration.
 Two others did not, but that is not to say that their equipment was not used somewhere.
 To the best of my knowledge, no one has written a Direct-X-type plug-in for a computer, so you are stuck having to buy the playback processors for each system you wish to reproduce.

-• Dolby A—The original 4-band compander from approximately 1968 for professional use.
+- Dolby A—The original 4-band compander from 1967 for professional use.

-• Dolby SR—The updated version of Dolby A from the mid 1980’s.
+- Dolby SR—The updated version of Dolby A from 1986.

-• Dolby B—This was the consumer single-band compander that has almost universally been applied to cassettes.
+- Dolby B—This was the consumer single-band compander that has almost universally been applied to cassettes.
 It was available as an outboard processor and built into later reel-to-reel consumer tape decks.
+Introduced in 1971.

-• Dolby C—This was widely available as a built-in processor with cassette decks and also used in a few pro-sumer reel-to-reel multi-track tapes.
+- Dolby C—This was widely available as a built-in processor with cassette decks and also used in a few pro-sumer reel-to-reel multi-track tapes.
+Introduced in 1983.

-• Dolby S—This was available as a built-in processor with cassette decks and also used in a few pro-sumer reel-to-reel multi-track tapes.
+- Dolby S—This was available as a built-in processor with cassette decks and also used in a few pro-sumer reel-to-reel multi-track tapes.
+Introduced in 1990

-• Dolby HX-Pro—This is a single-ended headroom extension system that was used in very few reel-to-reel recorders, but it does not matter since it is a single-ended system working during the record process.
+- Dolby HX-Pro—This is a single-ended headroom extension system that was used in very few reel-to-reel recorders, but it does not matter for playback since it is a single-ended system working during the record process.
 It extends the headroom by decreasing the bias slightly if there is a high-level high-frequency signal present.
 No processing is needed to play back tapes made with this system and it is included here to avoid confusion should the tape be indicated that it was made with this process.
+It was developed by Bang and Olufsen but licensed by Dolby.

-• dbx—The runner up whose systems were also widely used. dbx systems were linear decibel 2:1 compression and expansion.
+- dbx—The runner up whose systems were also widely used. dbx systems were linear decibel 2:1 compression and expansion and both Type I and Type II were introduced about 1971.

-• Burwen made a 3:1 companding system that never was widely used (to the best of my knowledge) in the recording environment.
+- Burwen made a 3:1 companding system that never was widely used (to the best of my knowledge) in the recording environment.
 I believe it was used for a while on some radio links.
+(I don’t have this format)

-• Telefunken made the Telcom C4 system that was more widely used in Europe than in North America.
-A consumer version of this was issued as Nakamichi High-Com II.
+- Telefunken made the Telcom C4 system that was more widely used in Europe than in North America.
+It was later sold by ANT.
+A consumer derivative of this was issued in Europe as Telefunken High-Com and a probably slightly different derivative was sold worldwide as Nakamichi High-Com II.
+This system became available about 1977.

 The question of noise reduction companders comes up often on discussion boards.
 I am unaware of any noise reduction (NR) plugins to decode analog signals, it would be a logical item to create.